KehanLi-1123/KehanLi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-I’m [Kehan](https://www.linkedin.com/in/kehanli/).
-Welcome to my personal website!
+Hi, I’m [Kehan](https://www.linkedin.com/in/kehanli/).
+Welcome to my personal website.
+It's a place for me to introduce myself, and post my research and thoughts.

 My work and research
 ------